 What is Lumbar Spinal Joint Dysfunction Syndrome?

-Lumbar area is the lower back area of the spine.
-Joint dysfunction means that the function of the joint is unhealthy.
+The lumbar area is the lower back area of the spine.
+Joint dysfunction means that the function of the joint in this region is unhealthy.
 Syndrome refers to a group of signs and symptoms present together that are correlated with each other and often, with a particular disease or disorder.

-Function of a joint is to allow movement.
+The main function of a spinal joint (synovial joint) is to allow the spine to bend.
 But in the case of JDS, a joint dysfunction exists.
-Either the movement of the joint is restricted with too little movement (called hypo mobility), or moves excessively (called hypermobility).
+Either the joint shows limited range of motion (called hypo mobility), or moves excessively (called hypermobility).

 The problem that occurs more commonly and which is also easier to treat is hypo mobility of the spinal joints.